HARRISBURG AREA TRANSPORTATION STUDY

 HATS staff, with support from Gibson Thomas Engineering and Simone Collins Landscape Architecture, is currently developing a Regional Active Transportation Plan for Cumberland, Dauphin, and Perry Counties.
 The plan covers on- and off-road non-motorized transportation facilities that connect our region's residents and visitors with places to live, work, shop and play, replacing the HATS Bicycle and Pedestrian Study adopted in 2014.

-For updates on the development of the HATS Regional Active Transportation Plan, click here.
+To view the HATS Regional Active Transportation Plan, click here.

 SUSQUECYCLE REGIONAL BIKE SHARE